smartgen/smartgen/README.md

 ## Adding a layout

 By default Smartgen will only parse your textile (*.textile) or markdown (*.md or *.markdown) files, based on their extension and output it.
-You can give a layout file that will be used when rendering each file:
+You can setup a layout file that will be used when rendering each file:

     Smartgen[:my_doc].configure do |config|
       config.src_files = ['doc/**/*']